Toyota Venza years to avoid — most common problems

 It’s the electronic driving assist system that activates in case of lost tire traction to help the driver stay in the lane and on the road.
 If you are going for a second-gen Venza, make sure to check whether it was recalled in 2022 to sort out the ESC fault.

-Which Toyota Venza years to avoid?
+Worst Toyota Venza years to avoid

 After a while of going through the most common issues of the model, it’s time to go over the model years you’ll wish to avoid when considering the used Venza.
 The most problematic model years are first-generation Venza models since there was a hiatus before the second generation was continued in 2021.